-The 4 Questions You MUST Ask Creditors When Consolidating Your Debt
+The 4 Questions To Ask Creditors When Consolidating Your Debt

-Debt consolidation is an easy and responsible way to get a handle on debts that may be taking over your finances in a serious way.
-Knowing what to do and what to say can be overwhelming if you are in this type of situation, and figuring out where to start is never easy.
+Debt consolidation is an easy and responsible way to get a handle on debts that may be taking over your budget and your sleep.
+Finding the starting point is never easy, but knowing what to do and what to say can boost your confidence and help you face your debts.
 These are some of the most important questions that you are going to want to ask a creditor when you sit down for an initial consultation about debt consolidation.

-While many debt consolidation services are legitimately there to help, there are always individuals who give the industry a bad name.
-Make sure all the terms of your program are written out clearly, not leaving out any details.
-Determine if there is a limit to the low or no-interest rates, clarify any additional charges or changes in terms including if you continue to use a credit card after the program is in effect and be sure to ask what consequences there are for missed or late payments.
+While many debt consolidation services are legitimately there to help, there are companies that give the industry a bad name.
+A reputable company will write out the terms of your program clearly, not leaving out any details or confusion.
+The terms may include: a limit to the low or no-interest rates, additional fees, credit card use restrictions after the program is in effect.
+Ask what consequences there are for missed or late payments and who to contact if you are struggling to make the payments.

 Different loans and services will have varying consequences and caveats.
-For example, home equity loans can quickly land you deeper in debt than you were before, with the added negative possibility of losing your house.
-Once again, have all the terms of the loans carefully explained to you, and never be afraid to ask for a second or even third explanation if something is unclear or doesn’t seem right.
+For example, home equity and private loans can land you deeper in debt if you are struggling to make payments on your existing debt.
+However, they may have better terms allowing you to pay off your high interest debt in exchange for a lower interest loan.
+Refinancing and consolidating your debt can afford you one monthly payment, though it's important to check that the terms work for you.
+Many debt relief companies will help you negotiate a reduction in your debts, settling on your behalf for lower loan amounts.Have all the terms of the loans carefully explained to you, and never be afraid to ask for a second or even third explanation if something is unclear or doesn’t seem right.

-Your credit score is a precarious number that hangs in the balance when taking out a loan and/or while in debt.
-The tricky thing about this number is that it can often rise and fall in unexpected ways.
+Your credit score determines how favorable the rates and terms will be when taking out a loan and/or while in debt.
+Generally speaking, if you make payments on time, your score will be good, but it can often rise and fall in unexpected ways.

-As a basic example, if you have a credit card that has a maximum limit of $10,000, and you have used $5,000 of that limit, your debt would be 50%.
-If you take out a loan of $5,000 to pay off that debt, then you are currently owing $5,000 of a $5,000 limit, which brings your debt up to 100%!
+For example, if you have a credit card that has a maximum limit of $10,000, and you have used $5,000 of that limit, your debt would be 50%.
+If you take out a loan of $5,000 to pay off that debt, then you are currently owing $5,000 of a $5,000 limit, which brings your debt up to 100%.
 Make sure to ask the creditor how this program will affect your credit score in the short and long term.
+Often debt consolidation does make your credit score dip with the long term gain of less debt and therefore better credit.

 Not all debt is created equal, which is why it’s important for you to know about the different types of debt and all of the options that are available to you.